ben20086/Logos-Pokemon-test-1/readme.md

 This opens the emulator control panel

-2. Load Your GBA ROM
+2. Load Your ROM of choice

 Click Load ROM

-Select your .gba file from your computer
+Select your folder or .zip file from your computer

 Example files:

-Pokemon Emerald.gba
+Pokemon Emerald.zip

-Metroid Fusion.gba
+Legend of Zelda Ocarina of Time.zip

 The game will not start yet if the core isn’t chosen